imqueue/imqueue.com/tutorial/api-service.md

 We will not focus on this - you can rather implement it yourself if you have enough experience, or just refer to
 [source code](https://github.com/imqueue-sandbox/api) we built for you on GitHub.
-Take a closer look on [`index.ts`](https://github.com/imqueue-sandbox/api/blob/master/index.ts) and [`src/Application.ts`](https://github.com/imqueue-sandbox/api/blob/master/src/Application.ts) implementation.
+Take a closer look at [`index.ts`](https://github.com/imqueue-sandbox/api/blob/master/index.ts) and [`src/Application.ts`](https://github.com/imqueue-sandbox/api/blob/master/src/Application.ts) implementation.